 - Throughput gain: Writing in batches reduces context-switching and typically doubles output per writer-day.

-- Time-savings example: A 5-article weekly goal becomes realistic by concentrating research into one block, shaving ~30–40% off per-article time.
+- Time-savings example: A 5-article weekly goal becomes realistic by concentrating research into one block, Recent research indicates that shaving ~30–40% off per-article time is possible by concentrating research into one block.

 A sample 1-week batching sprint timeline with tasks, owners, and time estimates